FFA - RULES

 there is a minimum of five Open Class cattle per breed or two exhibitors.

-signatures, agreement, budget, expenses, labor) for all animal projects must be
+(including signatures, agreement, budget, expenses, labor) for all animal

-record book is submitted.
-Failure to do so will result in disqualification
+that a record book is submitted.
+Failure to do so will result in